andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 ## Problem 211
 Now we're back on our own again.
 Well, almost.
 Gelfand does give us a hint, but let's see what we can make of things before we take him up on it.

-First lets lay out what we know:
+First let's lay out what we know:

  * we're talking about arithmetic progressions, which means all our terms can be calculated by the formula $x = a + (n - 1) \cdot d$
  * we need to have "exactly one integer term" which means all terms must be the same